Tekofx/pingbot/README.md

 - A .env file with the syntax:
     ```
     DISCORD_TOKEN=""
-    CHANNEL=""
     ```
-    - Where discord_token is the token of your discord bot
+    - Where DISCORD_TOKEN is the token of your discord bot
-    - Where channel is the id of the channel you want the bot to send messages

 - Python packages
   - [setproctitle](https://pypi.org/project/setproctitle/)